The-Philomath/LearningCurve/Articles/C++/destructor.md

 Note that if we declare any other method as pure virtual then derived class must have to override that otherwise that will also be abstract.
 But if declare destructor as pure virtual then only base class will be abstract.

 >The destructor is the only method that even if it is pure virtual has to have an **implementation** in order to instantiate derived classes.

+Destructor of derived class will always be virtual if base class has a virtual destructor.

 ### Authors